RealKinetic/locust_k8s/Blog_part_2.md

     A Kubernetes Service is an abstraction which defines a logical set of Pods and a policy by which to access them - sometimes called a micro-service.
 The set of Pods targeted by a Service is (usually) determined by a Label Selector (see below for why you might want a Service without a selector).

-In our case our service is Master Load Balancer that is exposing ports on the 8 pods it's managing.
+In our case our service is `Master Load Balancer` that is exposing ports on the 8 pods it's managing.

 #### Worker Controller (Replication Controller)

 The last file is the worker controller (locust-worker-controller.yaml).
-Like our master controller the worker controller is also a ReplicationController.
+Like our master controller the worker controller is also a `ReplicationController`.
 In this case though it's role is a worker.
 We have configured 10 replicas for this configuration.
 That number can be set to whatever you'd like but can also be modified on demand.
 We will show an example of that below.
-Also note this controller does use the same image again.
+Also note this controller uses the same image again.

-It has 3 enviornment variables it will use:
+There are 3 environment variables used to configure the worker nodes:

     - LOCUST_MODE:
       - Similar to the master but in this case it's `worker`